 This salamander had a blackish brown body with an orange stripe down the middle of its back.
 It was ~5 cm long.

 Red-backed salamanders exhibit color polymorphism with two common color variations - the 'red-backed' variety has a red dorsal stripe that tapers towards the tail and the 'lead-backed' variety lacks most or all of the red pigmentation.
 The red-backed phase is not always red, but may actually be various other colors (yellow-backed, orange-backed, or white-backed).

 Habitat: Under rotting wood in a mixed forest.

-The red back salamander is a small, hardy woodland salamander.
-It inhabits wooded slopes in eastern North America, west to Missouri, south to North Carolina, and north from southern Quebec and the Maritime Provinces in Canada to Minnesota.
-It is also known as the eastern red-backed salamander or the northern red back salamander to distinguish it from the southern red back salamander .
+The red-backed salamander is a species of small, hardy woodland salamander in the family Plethodontidae.
+The species inhabits wooded slopes in eastern North America, west to Missouri, south to North Carolina, and north from southern Quebec and the Maritime provinces in Canada to Minnesota.
+It is also known as the redback salamander, eastern red-backed salamander, or the northern red-backed salamander to distinguish it from the southern red-backed salamander.